Epinova/EpinovaAzureToolBucket-psmodule/README.md

 Your Azure SubscriptionId that you want to create the new resource group in.

 ### ResourceGroupName
 The client secret used to access the project.
+Don´t put in any special characters and stuff.
+It could end up with errors because of the Azure portal naming convention.
+_**Note: Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only.**_

 ### DatabasePassword
 The password to your database that will be generated.
 You need to follow the password policy.
 More information about [Password policy in Azure AD](https://docs.microsoft.com/en-us/previous-versions/azure/jj943764(v=azure.100)?redirectedfrom=MSDN)